pkel/ghm/README.md

 - revise/drop storage.mli
 - switch to atdgen?

-- allow creation/deletion of customer/booking/guest/room
 - automatic save (on leave / by time)

-- overview: icons for room/guest/bed counts
-- overview: currently checked-in, upcoming
+- customer_form model as set of form states
+- new booking/guest/room: copy the last one / sensible defaults

 - indicate unsaved state
 - hide customer form while no data present